How to attract a temp and/or contract worker

 Highlight the main benefits to the candidate

-• Flexibility – Temporary contracts make it easier for you to achieve your ideal work life balance, as you have more freedom to choose where and when you work, or even take a career break.
+Flexibility – Temporary contracts make it easier for you to achieve your ideal work-life balance.
+As you have more freedom to choose where and when you work or even take a career break.

 How do I sell a temporary/contract role in my organization to a candidate?

-Alternatively many view temporary work as a stop-gap until they can find permanent employment.
+Alternatively, many view temporary work as a stopgap until they can find permanent employment.
 As such, you will want to emphasize different benefits to candidates depending on your market.

-1. If you know your candidates are ultimately looking for perm roles you will need to be upfront from the start whether there will be a possibility of your role becoming permanent in the future.
-If the role definitely won’t become perm, how might it help them get a different role in future?
+If you know your candidates are ultimately looking for perm roles you will need to be upfront from the start whether there will be a possibility of your role becoming permanent in the future.
+If the role definitely won’t become perm, how might it help them get a different role in the future?

 Make it clear why the job you’re advertising is temporary or contract e.g. you have a project with a defined start and end date.